-- 1. Software Declarations Forced Declarations: Whether or not you want a message to appear that tells you to enter what you have just added to your ladder to the software declarations table. - 2.
+- 1. Software Declarations Forced Declarations: Whether or not you want a message to appear that tells you to enter a software declaration for the ladder element you have just added to your ladder. - 2.
 Sound Beep Enabled: Whether or not you want a beep to sound after certain actions. - 3.
 Confirmations Confirm Actions: Whether or not you want a confirmation message to appear after certain actions. - 4.
 Hide Symbol Long Name: Whether or not you want to view long names you have entered in your program.
 Note that when you choose to view the long names all the cells in your ladder are enlarged. - 5.
-Start-up Automatically reload documents on startup of PiCPro: If this choice is checked, any documents (.ldo, .srv, .src) opened using File/Open or File/New that are still open when PiCPro exits, will be reopened the next time PiCPro starts.
-Files that were opened using View/UDFB/Task..., View/Sercos Function or View /Servo Function will not be reopened. - Ladder View Preferences Initial Network Rows and Network Comment Lines: The number of network rows and the number of comment lines you want to view in your ladder. - 7.
+Start-up Automatically reload documents on startup of PiCPro: If this choice is checked, any documents (.ldo, .srv, .src or project (.prj)) opened using File/Open or File/New that are still open when PiCPro exits, will be reopened the next time PiCPro starts.
+Files that were opened using View/UDFB/Task..., View/Sercos Function or View /Servo Function will not be reopened. - 6.
+Ladder View Preferences Initial Network Rows and Network Comment Lines: The number of network rows and the number of comment lines you want to view in your ladder. - 7.
 Cell Width: How wide the cells in the networks appear on your screen.